jeniyat/WNUT_2020_NER/Readme.md

 ## Data

+Wet Lab Protocol (WLP) dataset is consists of 615 protocols selected from the 623 protocols of [Kulkarni et al. (2018)](https://cocoxu.github.io/publications/NAACL_2018_wet_lab_protocols.pdf).
+It excludes the following 8 duplicated protocols:

+-- protocol 45 (duplicate of protocol 441)
+-- protocol 459 (duplicate of protocol 310)
+-- protocol 464 (duplicate of protocol 46)
+-- protocol 480 (duplicate of protocol 473)
+-- protocol 482 (duplicate of protocol 474)
+-- protocol 483 (duplicate of protocol 475)
+-- protocol 484 (duplicate of protocol 476)
+-- protocol 621 (duplicate of protocol 570)

-Wet Lab Protocol (WLP) dataset is reuses the 623 protocols from [Kulkarni et al.](https://cocoxu.github.io/publications/NAACL_2018_wet_lab_protocols.pdf).
-We removed 8 duplicate protocols from the collection and re annotated all the 615 uniqe protocols in brat.
-The re-annotation task added the missing entity-relations and also corrected the incosistencies.
+The remaining 615 uniqe protocols are re-annoated in brat with 3 annotators.
+The annotators added the missing entity-relations and also corrected the incosistencies.
 The updated dataset is provided in the [data directory](./data/Readme.md) in both StandOff and CoNLL format.
 The data is divided in 3 sub-directories as below:

 1) [train_data](./data/train_data/): 370 protocols with 8436 sentences
 2) [dev_data](./data/dev_data/): 122 protocols  with 2838 sentences